Frequently Asked Questions

 Yes.
 All employees with travel profiles can use E-Travel Online to choose air, car, and hotel options, and to save the research for their travel planner.
 Research can be emailed to the traveler's supervisor and/or travel planner for approval and purchase.

-In addition, departments are encouraged to allow travelers to hold or purchase their own reservations using E-Travel Online.
+In addition, departments are encouraged to allow travelers or purchase their own reservations using E-Travel Online.
 Travel planners can monitor their travelers' purchases in the tool.

 All travelers can contact the travel management contractor for assistance as necessary during travel.
-The after hours emergency number is 888-423-2434.
-For after hours booking refer to your department's travel policies to determine the rules for booking emergency travel.
-In addition, any travelers or travel planners using E-Travel Online may call 907-500-4290 for assistance with the tool or send an email using the Contact USTravel Agent link located in the Help menu within the E-Travel Online tool.
+The after-hours emergency number is 888-423-2434.
+For after-hours bookings, refer to your department's travel policies to determine the rules for booking emergency travel.
+In addition, any travelers or travel planners using E-Travel Online may call 877-500-4290 for assistance with the tool or send an email using the contact information located at the bottom of each page within the E-Travel Online tool.